-Disaster Preparedness and Business Continuity for Florida Businesses
+Disaster Preparedness & Business Continuity for Florida Businesses

 Business disaster resources to help you prepare for natural disasters and recover quickly.

-To help protect your business from the natural disasters that affect Florida, the best defense is having a solid plan in place BEFORE an emergency strikes.
+To help protect your business from the natural disasters that affect Florida, the best defense is having a solid plan in place before an emergency strikes.
+Be sure to review key information from our Florida SBDC Network.

 • Ready.gov/Business – Ready Business assists businesses in developing a preparedness program by providing tools to create a plan that addresses the impact of many hazards.